Skip to main content

 Additional Information

 Proper preparation is essential for success in CSSS courses.
-Students are encouraged to contact course instructors and the Graduate Chair in order to ascertain the mathematical, statistical, and programming language background necessary for a course.
+Students are encouraged to contact course instructors in order to ascertain the mathematical, statistical, and programming language background necessary for a course.

 Basic preparation in concepts of mathematics and probability is provided by Math Camp, an intensive one-week introduction offered in September.